Mizuno Wave Rider 18Review Facts

 The upper has incurred the most change.
 Mizuno uses a two-piece upper which is flexible and "gives" with the foot as it moves.
 Runners with larger and wider feet

 seem to be delighted with this feature.
 Many reviewers think that the Wave Runner 18 provides the best fit so far in the line.
 It also features nicely padded tongue and heel collars, flexible, breathable dual mesh.
 The ideal heel fit and secure midfoot make the upper feel just like a part of your foot.

 This is a lightweight

 shoe with most of the weight being in the heel.
 A size 9 men’s shoe weighs 9.2 ounces; the size 11 is 10.6 ounces.
 Women's weigh an average of about 7.9 ounces.
 Mizuno received some past criticisms for changing the popular Wave Rider design from the fairly stripped down neutral version into something much more substantial.
 Now, because Mizuno has returned to the stripped down version of previous Wave Riders, runners are getting great cushioning and durability, but in a lightweight trainer.
 Hardcore Mizuno fans consider the Wave Runner 18 to be a lightweight, responsive, and high-milage machine.
 The U4ic midsole compound provides high comfort and performance while being extremely lightweight.
 In fact, it boasts to be 30% lighter than the compound used in previous models.
-This lightweight U4ic midsole and the Parallel Wave technology in the heel work together to make each run as smooth and flowing as possible.

 The Mizuno Wave Rider 18 features a lightweight mesh upper with only a few overlays in order to maximize breathability.
 These features make this an ideal shoe for warm weather running